Lindt8/Lindt8.github.io/_pages/about.md

 I also have experience modeling the GCR and SPE induced radiation environments on the surface of Mars.
 My PhD work involved conducting experiments at a hadron accelerator facility (NSRL), and my specific role pertained to neutron detection and analysis.
 A significant amount of modeling and coding was involved in that project as well; I am experienced with both the MCNP and PHITS particle transport codes.

 My programming language of choice is Python, though I also know Fortran, Matlab, and some C++ (also used with ROOT).
-I also have plenty of experience working in shell environments (in both Windows and Unix-based systems).
+I also have plenty of experience working in command-line interfaces (in both Windows and Unix-based systems, local and remote).
 Additionally, I find joy in the process of generating diagrams and composing documentation with LaTeX, making concise manuals and reports to thorough research notes, all cleanly typeset with sharp visuals.

 Personal interests
 ======